Friedrich Carl von Savigny: Work

 In 1803 Savigny published Das Recht des Besitzes (The Law of Possession).
 Anton Thibaut hailed it as a masterpiece which brought the old uncritical study of Roman law to an end.
 It quickly obtained a European reputation, and remains a prominent landmark in the history of jurisprudence.
 In 1804 he married Kunigunde Brentano, sister of Bettina von Arnim and Clemens Brentano the poet.
 The same year he embarked on an extensive tour through France and south Germany in search of fresh sources of Roman law.

 In 1808 Savigny was appointed full professor of Roman law at Landshut.
 He remained in this position for a year and a half.
 In 1810 he was appointed to the chair of Roman law at the new University of Berlin, chiefly at the insistence of Wilhelm von Humboldt.
 Here, in connection with the faculty of law, he created a Spruch-Collegium, an extraordinary tribunal competent to deliver opinions on cases remitted to it by the ordinary courts; and he took an active part in its labours.
 This was the busiest time of his life.
 He was engaged in lecturing, in government of the university (of which he was the third rector), and as tutor to the crown prince in Roman, criminal and Prussian law.
 During his time in Berlin, Savigny befriended Barthold Georg Niebuhr and Karl Friedrich Eichhorn.

-In 1814 Savigny wrote the pamphlet Vom Beruf unserer Zeit für Gesetzgebung und Rechtswissenschaft (Of the Vocation of our Age for Legislation and Legal Science).
-In an earlier pamphlet, Thibaut advocated for the creation of a unified legal code for Germany, free from the influence of foreign legal systems.
+In 1814 Savigny wrote the pamphlet Vom Beruf unserer Zeit für Gesetzgebung und Rechtswissenschaft (On the Vocation of Our Age for Legislation and Legal Science).
+In an earlier pamphlet, Thibaut had advocated for the creation of a unified legal code for Germany, free from the influence of foreign legal systems.
 In contrast, Savigny contended that such codification would have a detrimental effect.
 In his view, the damage that had been caused by the neglect of former generations of jurists could not be quickly repaired, and more time was required to set the house in order.
 Moreover, a unified legal code would almost certainly be influenced by natural law, with its "infinite arrogance" and its "shallow philosophy".
 It was Savigny's opinion that legal science should be saved from the "hollow abstractions" of such a work as Christian Wolff's Institutiones juris naturae et gentium.
 Savigny opposed this conception of legal science to the "historical study of positive law", which according to him is "a condition precedent to right understanding of the science of all law".
 Savigny did not oppose the introduction of new laws or of a new system of laws, but considered that the laws of any nation should reflect the "national spirit (Volksgeist)".